A kid's savings and a youth everyday account

 Frequently asked questions

-- If you're under 14, we will require a parent or guardian to open and manage your account.
-Your parent or guardian will be set up as a signatory, meaning they can act on your behalf in branch and within online banking.
+If you're under 14: we’ll need a parent or guardian to open and manage your account.
+Your parent or guardian will be set up as a signatory.
+This means they can act on your behalf at a branch and in Online Banking.

-o Third party access: visibility of account online
+- Third party access: visibility of account online.

 Once you receive your debit card, follow the activation steps to activate it in Online Banking or the Westpac App.